Richard Laurence Marquette

 The Oregon State Penitentiary has held Marquette for over 40 years.
 He is not eligible for parole.

 Richard Lawrence Marquette (also known as Dick Marquette; born December 12, 1934) is an American serial killer who killed three women, drained their blood, mutilated and dismembered their bodies, and scattered their remains between 1961 and 1975.
 He was the first person to be added as an eleventh name on the FBI Ten Most Wanted List, in connection with the 1961 murder of Joan Caudle in Portland, Oregon.
-He is currently incarcerated at Eastern Oregon Correctional Institution.
+He is currently incarcerated at Snake River Correctional Institution.

 Personal background

 Richard Laurence (Lawrence) Marquette was born on December 12, 1934, in Portland, Oregon.